microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0/Microsoft.Graph.Teams.md

 Add a conversationMember to a channel.

 ### [New-MgGroupTeamPrimaryChannelMessage](New-MgGroupTeamPrimaryChannelMessage.md)
-Send a new chatMessage in the specified channel or a chat.
+Send a new chatMessage in the specified channel.

 ### [New-MgGroupTeamPrimaryChannelMessageHostedContent](New-MgGroupTeamPrimaryChannelMessageHostedContent.md)
 Create new navigation property to hostedContents for groups

 ### [New-MgGroupTeamPrimaryChannelMessageReply](New-MgGroupTeamPrimaryChannelMessageReply.md)
-Send a new reply to a chatMessage in a specified channel.
+Create a new reply to a chatMessage in a specified channel.

 ### [New-MgGroupTeamPrimaryChannelMessageReplyHostedContent](New-MgGroupTeamPrimaryChannelMessageReplyHostedContent.md)
 Create new navigation property to hostedContents for groups